How to Build Brand Awareness from Strategy to Practice

 How to measure ROI on brand awareness is the next step in the process.

-Every marketing campaign should be optimized for cost effectiveness, and that includes brand awareness.
+Every marketing campaign should be optimized for cost-effectiveness, including brand awareness.
 Unlike hard figures, such as sales or leads, tracking and optimizing brand awareness is more challenging.
-This is due to the fact that “awareness” is inherently non-quantifiable – it is not measurable in the same way that you can measure the number of new customers or number of units sold.
+This is due to the fact that “awareness” is inherently non-quantifiable – it is not measurable in the same way that you can measure the number of new customers or the number of units sold.

 Even so, the brand awareness KPIs set in step 2 are the benchmark to measure the return on investment of your brand awareness activities.
 Choose specific metrics that you want to track before launching a brand awareness campaign, and then look at them again after a certain period following the campaign.
 For example, monitoring completion rates on a brand awareness video provides an indication of viewer engagement.
 Comparing completion rates from different awareness videos can demonstrate what type of video works better for your brand.